Airspeed Ltd.: Wolseley engine

 All Airspeed aeroplanes under manufacture or development in 1936 were to use the Wolseley Scorpio, a radial engine of about 250 hp which was under development by Nuffield.
 The project was abandoned in September 1936 after the expenditure of about two hundred thousand pounds when Lord Nuffield got the fixed price I.T.P.
-(Intention to Proceed) contract papers, which would have required re-orientation of their offices with an army of chartered accountants) and decided to deal only with the War Office and the Admiralty, not the Air Ministry.
+(Intention to Proceed) contract papers, which would have required re-orientation of their offices with an army of chartered accountants, and decided to deal only with the War Office and the Admiralty, not the Air Ministry.

 Norway thought that it was a very advanced engine at a low price, so its loss was a major disaster for Airspeed.

 Second World War

-In June, 1940, formal announcement was made that de Havilland had completed negotiations for the purchase from Swan, Hunter and Wigham Richardson, Ltd., of their holding of Airspeed ordinary shares.
-Airspeed retained its identity as a separate company though as a wholly owned subsidiary of de Havilland.
+In June 1940, it was formally announced that de Havilland had completed negotiations for the purchase from Swan, Hunter and Wigham Richardson, Ltd., of their holding of Airspeed ordinary shares.
+Airspeed retained its identity as a separate company, but was a wholly owned subsidiary of de Havilland.

-Around 1943 in order to reduce the risk from Luftwaffe bombing, a new dispersed design office was opened at Fairmile Manor in Cobham, Surrey; little is known of this establishment and nothing survives there today.
+Around 1943, to reduce the risk from Luftwaffe bombing, a new dispersed design office was opened at Fairmile Manor in Cobham, Surrey.
+Little is known of that establishment and nothing survives there today.

-Airspeed's most productive period was during the Second World War.
+Airspeed's most productive period was during the war.
 The AS.10 Oxford had a production run exceeding 8,500.
-3,800 AS51 and AS58 Horsa military gliders were built for the Royal Air Force and its allies.
-Many of these were used as part of the D-Day landings, and later for the Operation Market Garden.
+3,800 AS51, and AS58 Horsa military gliders were built for the Royal Air Force and its allies.
+Many of them were used during the D-Day landings, and later for Operation Market Garden.